The Ultimate List of the Best Places to Live in Philadelphia

 University City Is One of the Best Philly Neighborhoods for Millennials

 In the east part of West Philly, there is a spot popular with millennials, and it’s called University City.
 With many bookstores, restaurants, shops, and bookstores, this is the neighborhood for early risers and night owls, so, no place for relocation depression.
 If you are thinking about the cost of living in Philadelphia and how much money you will need, choose University City to settle down in, because it’s a great place to have fun even on a tight budget.

 According to Niche, a popular ranking and review site, 93% of people are renting their apartments here, and the median rent is around $1,200.
 You will get to stay in an area that is well connected with the rest of Philly through busses, trolleys, and trains.

 If you are moving to another state alone in pursuit of knowledge, know that University City is the home of three major educational institutions: the University of Penn, Drexel, and the University of Sciences.
-With this in mind, you should know that getting a good education and making friends in a new town won’t be too difficult.
+With this in mind, you should know that getting a good education and making friends in a new town won’t be too difficult, especially if you check out some roommate websites.
 With the median age of 23 years, this is a really young community, and you can become a part of it.